Shamshuu/Agentic-Nutrition-Planner/README.md

 # 🥗 Agentic Nutrition Planner
-**AI-Powered Personalized Meal Planning & Sustainability Analysis System**
+**AI-Powered Personalized Meal Planning & Sustainability Analysis System*

+**For Evaluation, please refer the latest code or lastlty committed version, if there are any errors*

 ---